Skip to main content

 Aspiring project managers in Australia need to complete on-the-job training and formal education, as well as earn different certificates and specialist qualifications.
 Here is how to become a project manager in Australia:

-A good place to begin a project management career is with a Graduate Diploma in Project Management, which helps the candidate develop deep knowledge around project management principles, quality control and risk, planning, and more.
-The course also covers specialist units such as accounting or engineering management.
+A good place to begin a project management career is with a Graduate Diploma in Project Management.
+This course helps the candidate develop deep knowledge of project management principles, quality control and risk, planning, and more.
+It also covers specialist units such as accounting or engineering management.

-There are numerous Diploma of Project Management and Certificate IV in Project Management courses available around Australia.
-See the courses page of the Australian Institute of Project Management (AIPM) website for a thorough round-up of all of the AIPM-accredited courses.
+Numerous Diploma of Project Management and Certificate IV in Project Management courses are available around Australia.
+The Australian Institute of Project Management (AIPM) website has a comprehensive list of all AIPM-accredited courses.

 Professional certification with an industry-recognised certificate is the next step to becoming a project manager.
 With so many project management courses available, it pays to do your research to determine which course best suits you and your career intentions.

-Finally, and this list is far from exhaustive, there is the PRINCE2 program, which is well recognised in Australia, the U.K., Europe and the Asia Pacific region.
+Finally, there is the PRINCE2 program, which is well recognised in Australia, the UK, Europe and the Asia Pacific region.
 The PRINCE2 program is particularly attractive for those working in government and major corporate environments.

-Before completing advanced training, it can be valuable to seek a mentor in project management, an experienced professional who is able to introduce you to the tools and competencies required for project management success.
-This may be somebody within the business for which you are working, or from elsewhere.
+Before completing advanced training, it can be valuable to seek a project management mentor, an experienced professional who can introduce you to the tools and competencies required for project management success.
+This mentor may be someone within the business for which you are working or from elsewhere.

 Every piece of knowledge you gain along the way will add to your value as a project manager.